Hey, mama! I’m Kristine.

 - I once flew in a helicopter over the islands of Hawaii (a helicopter with no doors, I might add!)

-- I am a bit (what some people call) “crunchy” — very much into natural living and holistic remedies
+- I am a bit of a hippie and have a passion for natural living and holistic remedies

 - I love my family fiercely and they are the most important thing to me, outside of the Lord